hclcnx/customizer/docs/IBMConnectionsCustomizer.md

 contain many extensions, even though the samples described here all have just one single extension each.
 An extension should ideally represent a project which carries out a specific task or a tightly related set of tasks.
-The include-files referenced in the extension must be contained in a single include-repo, i.e. it is a strict one-to-one mapping.
+The `include-files` referenced in the extension must be contained in a single `include-repo`, i.e. it is a strict one-to-one mapping.
 This makes sense from an organizational standpoint.
 Extensions do specific jobs and the tools for these jobs are typically found in a single dedicated repository.

-If your application consists of many related tasks and the tools to carry out the work are many and varied then it would make sense for your application to have multiple extensions, where each extension manages a discrete function and maps to a repo designed for that purpose.
-Be aware though that the extensions are loaded by Customizer in the alphabetical order of the extension names, and not the order in which they are entered into the JSON definition of the application.
-If your application has multiple extensions and is sensitive to the load order of the include files then you can control this by applying an ordered naming convention to your extensions.
+If your application consists of many separate but related tasks then it would make sense for your application to have multiple extensions, where each extension manages a discrete function and maps to a repo designed for that purpose.
+Be aware though that the extensions are loaded by Customizer _in the alphabetical order of the extension names_.
+When your application has more than one extension and is sensitive to the load order of the include files then you can control this by applying an ordered naming convention to your extensions.

+By way of example take the ([Nifty Scripties](https://github.com/ibmcnxdev/global-samples/tree/master/nifty-scripties)) sample app.
+It contains _ten_ separate extensions - all small individual samples designed for educational purposes.
+One of these extensions is entitled "Smooth Loader" as it is designed to reduce screen jitter that can occur when many UI threads are updating the same IBM Connections page at load time.
+While extension `title` is "Smooth Loader", the extension `name` is set to "!!SmoothLoader" which forces it to be loaded before any other extensions in that application.
+You can glean from this that the `title` property is used for UI display purposes and can be translated and so forth.
+The `name` property on the other hand is a lookup key for extensions.

 **Note:** The alphabetical order of extensions applies *across all applications*.
 For example, you may have two separate apps that target